JakaAu/userthen/README.md

-All the projects files are in the userthen file displayed above i think - jashan
+All the projects files are in the userthen folder displayed above i think - jashan